Link Status Redux

 • Lightweight

-• Compatible with Firefox 68.0.1 and 57+
+• Compatible with various Firefox versions

 Cons

-• Doesn't work with all websites
+• May not work in all cases or with all websites

 Most mentioned